Laura Maczka: City Council Race in 2013

 On November 27, 2012, Maczka announced her intention to run for mayor.
 Because of the recent Richardson Charter change that set the mayor's place to be Place 7, Maczka left her current Place 4 open in the 2013 election.
 Her open place was eventually filled by fellow Councilmember Kendal Hartley (formerly Place 5) in an uncontested race.

 On May 11, 2013, Maczka was elected by an overwhelming majority to become the first directly elected mayor in Richardson.
-Thanks to a Charter change in 2012, the mayor was no longer elected from the Council, but was elected directly by the people.
+Due to a Charter change in 2012, the mayor was no longer elected from the council, but was elected directly by the people.
 The Charter change set the mayor's place to be Place 7.
 Maczka won Place 7 by defeating fellow member of the Council Amir Omar by 10,167 to 4,172 (70.90% to 29.10%).

 The vote was canvassed (officially accepted) at the May 20, 2013 Council meeting, which marked the beginning of Maczka's term as mayor.

 City Council Race in 2015

 Mayor Maczka drew no opponents in the 2015 election and would have served two years as mayor.
-However, on April 2, 2015 she announced she would not serve that term as she posted on Facebook: 'There have been questions about my role as mayor for the City of Richardson for the next term.
+However, on April 2, 2015, she announced she would not serve that term as she posted on Facebook: 'There have been questions about my role as mayor for the City of Richardson for the next term.
 After much prayer and conversations with my family, I have made the decision that I will not serve as mayor for the 2015–2017 term and intend to submit a declination of such office at the city council meeting at which the election canvass will be conducted.
 My focus will be on my family, my health and professional career.'